 Miriam Josi and Stella Lee Prowse from the Parsons School of Design came with a nice idea: reuse local sail maker’s post-production sailcloth waste and scrap boat covers into planters.
 Not simple planters, but portable flat-folding, space-saving planters that can even travel on a bicycle’s handlebars.

 By using different folding technique and simple manipulations, they created a container out of a single piece of material.
 Using a design reduced to its basic and essential structural elements, Miriam and Stella created Nomad from one fabric rectangle folded into a double-sided pot and stamped with an eyelet.

 Miriam and Stella wanted to make the planter of a soft, flexible, lightweight yet durable and UV resistant material.
 Nomad needed to be easy to clean, low cost, and flat-packable.
-As the designers also felt strongly that Nomad be made of a sustainable material, they turned to post-production waste for the fabric.
-Boat sails fit their material criteria and became the idea solution.
+As the designers also felt strongly that Nomad is made of a sustainable material, they turned to post-production waste for the fabric.
+Boat sails fit their material criteria and became the ideal solution.

-If you want one Nomad planter, you can purchase a Nomad directly for $32 at The Garden Apartment.
+If you want one Nomad planter, you can purchase a Nomad directly for $32.